 Science

 Observe the trees and shrubs during seasonal changes to teach students about the life cycle of plants and the adaptations that plants have to survive.
-Even observing weeds count!
+Even observing weeds counts!
 Pull some weeds and have students dissect them.

 Get students to identify and describe the general purpose of plant roots, stems, leaves and flowers.
 Put a leaf into a plastic baggie and observe what happens inside the baggie over time.
 Place carnations (or sticks of celery) in jars of different coloured water and watch what happens.
-Use this free plant cell activity to learn about plant cells.

 You can learn about plants by exploring different biomes.
-How do plants adapt to living in the arctic or in the desert?
+How do plants adapt to living in the Arctic or in the desert?
 What happens to plant communities as our climate changes?

 Social Studies